NVIDIA/NeMo/docs/sources/source/asr/8kHz_models.rst

 Fisher and Switchboard datasets.
 In our experiments, we found that this model's accuracy on 8 kHz speech is at par with a model trained exclusively on narrowband speech.

-If your application is based on telephony speech, you would need to upsample your audio to 16 kHz to use the model mentioned above.
 For best accuracy in your application, you may choose to :ref:`fine-tune <fine-tune>` this model using data collected from your application.